CryptoGurujiOG/Blockcast-Beacon-Node-Run-Guide/README.md

 # Steps 👇

-- Windows user installs WSL using this: <a href="https://github.com/CryptoGurujiOG/Install-Ubuntu-on-Windows-using-WSL" target="_blank">Guide</a>
+- Windows user installs WSL using this: [Guide](https://github.com/CryptoGurujiOG/Install-Ubuntu-on-Windows-using-WSL)
 - Follow the rest of the process below

 ## VPS Buy Process